-The Company completed the installation of an additional RDF boiler of 75 ton per hour capacity at RDFPP-20 MW (TG3) in December 2016 which will maximize the utilization rate of power generation and could deliver excess steam to WHPP-40MW (Tg1&2) to increase the utilization rate of production.
+The Company completed the installation of an additional RDF boiler of 75 ton per hour capacity at RDFPP-20 MW (TG3) in December 2016 which will maximize the utilization rate of power generation and could deliver excess steam to WHPP-40MW (TG1&TG2) to increase the utilization rate of production.

 RDFPP-20MW (TG3) has been granted a promotion certificate from the BOI, which entitles it to a number of benefits including exemptions from certain taxes.
+At present, the corporate income tax exemption has expired.